 VesiGel is our novel sustained-release formulation of high dose MMC that we are developing for the treatment of low-grade NMIBC as a first-line non-surgical chemoablation alternative to TURBT.
 We are currently conducting a Phase 2a randomized, open-label, single-arm active-controlled clinical trial in Europe and Israel to evaluate the safety and efficacy of VesiGel (40mg and 80mg MMC) in low-grade NMIBC.
-To date, 18 of 21, or approximately 86%, of the patients treated in this trial have been observed to achieve complete responses in the 80mg MMC dose group of VesiGel, and therefore did not need surgical intervention.
+We commenced the trial in September 2013 and the last patient was enrolled in March 2016.
+To date, 18 of 20, or approximately 90%, of the patients with confirmed low-grade NMIBC treated in this trial have been observed to achieve complete responses in the 80mg MMC dose group of VesiGel, and therefore did not need surgical intervention.
 In the clinical program to date, comprised of the Phase 2a and earlier Phase 1 clinical trials, over 80% of the patients who achieved a complete response with VesiGel treatment and who have been followed for 12 months thereafter remained recurrence free and were able to sustain a durable complete response during those 12 months after treatment.
 This compares to approximately 40% of patients who historically have been able to sustain a 12-month durable complete response following TURBT as first-line treatment.